The Significance of Birthstones: Opal and October

 Crystal opals should be transparent, whilst in black opals, opacity is more valuable.
 Fine opals should be cut into irregular shapes to emphasise colour but most are cut into a cabochon with a rounded dome.
 Some come in thin layers, mounted on a dark stone and finished with a thin layer of glass as

-Opal rings, such as this Edwardian opal and diamond ring, make for great gifts for special occasions, especially if you’re buying for someone born in October.
+Opal rings, such as this stunning 8.67-carat black opal solitaire ring, make for great gifts for special occasions, especially if you’re buying for someone born in October.